-Coax Types & Lengths
+Coax Types & Lengths – CB World Informer

 Did you know there are many types of RG-8/U coax?
 This is what most people refer to as the heavy stuff.
 RG-8/U coax is heavy but there are a number of different grades and if you get one of the cheaper grades you might as well get the thin stuff.

-thin stuff.
 Belden has about 4 grades of 8/U and the RG-213/U which is a military spec. cable equivalent to RG-8-A/U. Belden coax shields range from 95% to 97% and 100% on the 9913 their low loss 8/U. Below is a table of Belden specifications on the coax I normally use or recommend.

 These are not all the specs. available but are the most important for our use in this article.

 Belden Coax Specifications

 |Description||Insulation||Nom.
 Imp.
 OHMS||Nom.
 Vel. of Prop.||Nom.
 Atten. @3OMhz.
 Per 100|

 |RG-8X type||Cellular Polyethylene||50||78%||1.75 db|

 |Belden 9913 or JSC 3500||Semi-solid Polyethylene||50||84%||.65 db|